 I realize that even when we put forth effort, it can be challenging at first to find those close friends that mesh well with us.
 Pray for good friends, and know that as we do our part to pursue others, God will provide good friends in His timing.

-With some effort, planning, and intentionality on our part as parents, we can provide a variety of rich social opportunities for our children and also for our family as a whole.
+With some effort, planning, and intentionality on our part as parents, we can provide a variety of rich social opportunities for our children as we thrive in community as a family.

-I would love to know your thoughts in the comments below.
+I would love to know your thoughts about homeschool socialization in the comments below!